SISO Awards Progam

-• SISO Outstanding Contribution to M&S Award.
+• Bill Waite Outstanding Contribution to M&S Award.
 This award recognizes extraordinary contribution to the international M&S community.
 There may be more than one of these awards presented in one SISO year.

 • SISO Technical Merit Award (TMA).
 This award recognizes technical excellence in the development of standards.
 Only SISO members are eligible for nomination.
 This can also be given as a team award.